-Table 2: Target genes
+Table 2: List of target genes for annotation

 Workflow description:

 The workflow produces an annotation from input assembled genome and target gene transcript cDNA FASTAs.
 Exon and CDS nucleotide FASTAs are extracted from the from the parent genome using the annotation files.
 CDS FASTAs are translated to protein sequences.
 Exon, CDS, and protein FASTAs are analyzed using BLAST with the reference sequences.
 Protein sequences are then input for multiple sequence alignment and visualized in the terminal.
 BLAST results and multiple sequence alignments are then manually inspected to characterize potential successes or failures.
 The workflow is diagrammed in figure 2.

-Additionally, aperform the workflow automatically when given one assembly genome FASTA and a given gene model’s cDNA transcript and protein FASTAs.
+Additionally, a pipeline (Supplementary 1) was constructed to perform the workflow automatically when given one assembly genome FASTA and a given gene model’s cDNA transcript and protein FASTAs.